 Cons: it costs to care for your dog properly

 If you’re going to be a responsible dog owner, you should purchase a doggy health care plan, including jabs and immunizations to protect against diseases, as well as insurance should they get ill.
 You may be surprised by the cost of pet insurance, which can amount to hundreds of dollars a year.
+Fortunately, there are also insurance providers like Bivvy with affordable pet insurance costs

 Food is another outgoing to plan for — even if you go for discounter store pet food, you’re looking at a new expense you didn’t have before.
 Of course, you must feed your pet, so if you think you’ll struggle financially to provide for a dog, then maybe pet ownership isn’t for you.